plone/documentation/develop/addons/components/genericsetup.rst

 Metadata version numbers
 ========================

 Some old add-on packages may have a ``metadata.xml`` without version number, but this is considered bad practice.

 What should the version number in your ``metadata.xml`` be?

-This mostly matters when you are adding upgrade steps, See also the `Upgrade steps`_ section.
+This mostly matters when you are adding upgrade steps, see also the `Upgrade steps`_ section.

 Upgrade steps have a sort order in which they are executed.
 This used to be alphabetical sorting.

 When you had eleven upgrade steps, marked from 1 through 11, alphabetical sorting meant this order: 1, 10, 11, 2, 3, etc.

 If you are seeing this, then you are using an old version of GenericSetup.

 You want numerical sorting here, which is correctly done currently.
 Versions with dots work fine too.

 They get ordered just like they would when used for packages on PyPI.

 Best practice for all versions of GenericSetup is this: